MadhuriPortfolio/Excel-Repo/README.md

 # Excel-Repo
 ![Excel](https://github.com/user-attachments/assets/4ca9b024-dffb-44df-9dfa-e6c2f3a1e63a)

-Containing data sets e.g., Bike_Sales, Student Marks Data.
+This Excel workbook containing data sets e.g., Bike_Sales, Student Marks and retail_sales_dataset.xlsx Data.
 This repository includes data analysis, formulas, and visualizations to provide insights and streamline reporting processes.
-The Excel file is designed for easy data entry and analysis, offering powerful filtering, sorting, and charting features
+The Excel file is designed for easy data entry and analysis, offering powerful filtering, sorting, and charting features.

 Excel Workbook examples using Aggregate functions like SUM, AVG, MAX, Filter conditions and condional formatting and finally creating pivot table and charts.